Fuzhou is a city in the southeast of China, not far from the coast and almost directly opposite Taiwan.

 Fuzhou is the capital of Fujian province, known for its sweet dishes.

 Also, because Fuzhou is close to the coast, they specialise in seafood.
 This is truly a winning combination.

 Enjoy eating fish baked with herbs and sauces in foil, freshly cooked seafood tossed onto a plastic table cloth, or prawns in broth cooked in foil that’s twisted to look like birds.

 You can find all this and more in the markets, restaurants and food courts of Fuzhou.
 Eating this way is not to be missed while you’re in the city.

 Also known as 3 lanes and 7 alleys, this is the cultural centre of Fuzhou.
 Here you will find more than 200 houses preserved from the Ming and Qing dynasties.

-It’s one of the most crowded areas in Fuzhou, particularly on holidays, but I still think it’s one of the top 10 things to do in Fuzhou.
+Although it’s one of the most crowded areas in Fuzhou (particularly on holidays), I still think it’s one of the top 10 things to do in Fuzhou.

 A street vendor in Sanfang Qixing, Fuzhou.